nf-core/magmap/docs/usage.md

 #### Metadata input

-Magmap accepts several metadata as `.csv` files that provides information about the genomes that you will use in the pipeline.
-Each metadata can be used to get different information about you genomes as their quality (CheckM) or the taxonomy (gtdb).
+Magmap accepts several types of metadata as `.csv` files that provides information about the genomes that you will use in the pipeline.
+Each type of metadata can be used to get different information about you genomes as their quality (CheckM) or the taxonomy (gtdb).
 Magmap will merge all these tables and create a new one: each row will correspond to a genome (based on its accno) followed by several columns.

 ##### gtdb_metadata